yamin-shihab/study-notes/grade-9/math.md

     + The central angle is the angle formed by joining the endpoints of an arc to the center of its circle.
 It's facing away from the inscribed angle.
     + The inscribed angle is the angle formed by joining the endpoints of an arc to some other point on its circle.
     + The inscribed angle is equal to the central angle divided by two.
+    + One says that the central and inscribed angles of a circle are subtended by their minor arc.

 ---